davidbedok/tileseteditor/.github/README.md

 - Any number of TileSet images
 - Any number of Tile images which are grouped into any number of TileGroups

+Typical use case, that a game has it's own tile images, grouped into several categories (terrain, building, characters, etc.).
+In YATE simply define any number of TileGroups and put all the related images into these logical buckets.
+Another use-case, that a game is using one or more open-source TileSet images (e.g. from [OpenGameArt.org](https://opengameart.org/)), and the developers want to reuse those, but not in the original arrangement (they don't need all the tiles or they don't want to use multiple tileset images runtime).
+The two use-case can be mixed together.

 The ultimate goal at the end of the editing process to create a new TileSet image.
 This output or target TileSet can be composed of the following building blocks:
 - A Tile image selected from any of the input TileGroups
 - An individual Tile selected from any of the input TileSet image
 - A pre-defined Slice (set of connected tiles) selected from any of the input TileSet image
 - A pre-defined Group (set of related tiles) selected from any of the input TileSet image

+In YATE there is no auto-arrangement of tiles.
+The user must define the coordinates (using drag&drop and similar handy options) for all the building blocks.
+This is quite important in a project, where the coordinates are hard coded, or the tileset will be used in [Tiled](https://www.mapeditor.org/) (or similar tool) to build a TileMap.
+The team can extend the used tileset image, or improve the graphics of any of tiles, without the risk of breaking the existing TileMaps.

 ## Technology